AhmedAtya74/System-analysis-and-design/QA Chapter 6.md

 **Fraud triangle:** a model of fraud that states that opportunity, motivation, and rationalization must all exist for a fraud to occur

+**IP Security (IPSec):** Internet standard for secure transmission of low-level network packets.

+**Digital Certificate:** An institutions name and public key encrypted and certified by a third party

+**Digital Signature:** Technique in which a document is encrypted by using a private key to verify who wrote the document

+**Remote Wipe:** A security measure that automatically deletes sensitive data from a portable device when unauthorized accesses are attempted

+**Cowboy Coding:** A developer who jumps into writing software without carefully thinking it through ends up with errors, patches, and systems that are unreliable and difficult to update

+**Design Activity Inputs:** Consist of the models that were built during analysis